 One way to determine responsibilities is to map the environment, taking into consideration the de facto boundaries defined by the likes of Microsoft or AWS, and then overlay the service delivery framework, addressing key items such as account management, password controls, patch management, and vulnerability testing.
 The overall picture can be enhanced by mapping data flow, paying particular attention to the path(s) of sensitive data, such as electronic Protected Health Information (ePHI) and payment card information.
 With these assessments complete, the identification of owners and their responsibilities should be reflected in the Master Services Agreement.
 A Responsibility Assignment Matrix (also known as a RACI matrix) works well for this purpose.

 Whatever the lines of delineation may be, infrastructure and managed service providers, subcontractors, and customers must work collaboratively to maintain a secure environment.

-Cyndee is the Director of Compliance and Internal Controls in Apps Associates Cloud Services Practice and a Certified Information Systems Auditor (CISA).
+Cyndee is the Information Security Officer and Director, Enterprise Governance and a Certified Information Systems Auditor (CISA).
 In addition to possessing a background in audit and compliance, Cyndee’s experience extends into IT security, user interface design, process improvement and information architecture.
 Prior to joining Apps Associates, Cyndee held positions at Charter Communications and Data Intensity.